-Consider that at the time of writing this that LinkedIn has over half a billion global members in 200 countries.
-That is a very large pool for you to search for potential prospects (this is where the updated Advanced Search comes in handy).
+Consider that LinkedIn has well over half a billion members in 200 countries.
+That is a very large pool to draw your potential prospects from.

-So, as well as having a very large pool of potential prospects, it is also a pool of highly educated, motivated business people looking to overcome challenges and find ways to make themselves and their business more successful.
+As you see, LinkedIn, besides having a very large pool of potential prospects, is also a pool of highly educated, motivated business people looking to overcome challenges and find ways to make themselves and their businesses more successful.

 There is a very good chance that some of these people will be looking for someone who does what you do.